Tips On How To Removing Wall Air Conditioning Unit

 Joint compound can stiffen in as little as 20 minutes, so work fast.
 Apply between 2-3 coats, sanding after each coat, until the wall is completely smooth to the touch.

-Step seven: Sand the Compound
+Step 7: Sand the Compound

 Once dry, buff the dried compound with sandpaper to make the surface even.
 This area is now ready to be painted over.